 The government-wide financial statements provide readers with a broad overview of the District's finances, in a matter similar to a private-sector business.
-The government wide financial statements can be found on pages 11 - 13 of this report.

 The Statement of Net Position reports information on all of the District's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
 Consideration of other nonfinancial factors, such as changes in the District's property tax base and the condition of the District's parks, is needed to assess the overall health of the District.